-Setting up a bot user in Unito helps avoid confusion when syncing work items and blocks.
-Discover how to create your own bot user.
+Setting up a bot user in Unito helps avoid confusion when syncing your work items.
+Here's how to create your own bot user.

 If Eryk sets up a flow with his own personal account, this is how a comment from another user (Fred) would appear when it's synced in Wrike:

 While Fred's name shows up in the text, the comment is still attributed to Eryk.
 At a glance, a Wrike user might assume Eryk made this comment.

 Bot Users remove this confusion by becoming the comment owner.